brendanv/lynx/resources/codespaces.md

 cd backend && go run main.go serve --http 0.0.0.0:3000
 ```

+### Creating your admin user

+Once the backend is built and port 3000 is opened, you'll get a prompt to open the page in your browser.
+Ignore the `Not Found` error and go to `https://<YOUR_CODESPACE>-5173.app.github.dev/_`.
+Create an admin user with any credentials you want (don't lose them!).
+Then create a new record in the `users` collection - this will be your actual Lynx login!

 ## Running the frontend
 To build the frontend and run Vite in development mode, run the following command:

 ```
 cd frontend && npm run dev
 ```

+Once the frontend is built you'll get another prompt to open the newly-available port in your browser.
+You should see the Lynx login page - log in with your new credentials and you should be able to access Lynx normally.

+The dev environment is set with live-reloading so when you edit in the codespace changes should be available ~immediately in your other browser tab.